Valerio Profondavalle

-Valerio Profondavalle, or Valerio Diependale, (1533 – c.
-1600) was a Flemish historical painter of the Renaissance period, born in Leuven, but active in Italy.
-He lived for some time at Florence, and afterwards settled at Milan.
+Valerio Profondavalle or Valerio Diependale (1533 – c.
+1600) was a Flemish historical painter of the Renaissance period, born in Leuven, Belgium but active in Italy.
+Profondavalle created an amount of work in Ducal Palace, Milan, and was partly known for his expertise with stained glass.

+Valerio Profondavalle lived for some time at Florence, and afterwards settled in Milan.
 His daughter, Prudenzia, painted still-life and historical subjects.
 Their real name was Diependale, and they belonged to a famous glass-painting family in Leuven of the 15th and 16th centuries.